AndyKe00/AndyKe00/README.md

 - 👋 Hi, I’m @AndyKe00
-- 👀 I’m interested in ...
+- 👀 I’m interested in Video Games and coding in C# for Unity, always open to learn other languages to program some games!
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Unity C#, React
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...